mayhemheroes/SuiteSparse/README.md

   If `ON`, use the Fortran compiler to determine how C calls Fortan, and to build several optional Fortran routines.
 If `OFF`, use `SUITESPARSE_C_TO_FORTRAN` to define how C calls Fortran.
+  WARNING: mixing C/C++/Fortran compilers from different places is not recommended.
+Using the Intel C compiler (icx), GNU Fortran (gfortran or f95), and the Intel MKL BLAS together will result in two OpenMP libraries being linked (Intel's libiomp and the GNU libgomp).
+This is a recipe for disaster, and the cmake scripts check this and report fatal error if it attempted.
+Other cases lead to a cmake warning.
+If you get the warning, check your built libraries and ensure that only one OpenMP library is in use (GNU: libgomp, Intel: libiomp, Clang: libomp).
+If you see this case, use compatible compilers, or switch Fortran off.
   Default: `ON`.

 * `SUITESPARSE_C_TO_FORTRAN`